grimesmea/frontend-nanodegree-feedreader/README.md

 Just visit http://grimesmea.github.io/frontend-nanodegree-feedreader/.
 After the page has loaded, the Jasmine test results will be displayed at the bottom of the page.

+## What future functionality is tested for?

+The "Loading Multiple Feeds" test suite tests the potential future functionality of loading multiple feeds concurrently.

+This functionality would work by passing an array of feed indexes to loadFeed().

+Currently the "Loading Multiple Feeds" test suite produces a failure as well as timing out the async callback.
+This timeout should be remedied once passing loadFeed() an array does not produce and error.

 ## Resources and Acknowledgements

 http://jasmine.github.io/2.1/introduction.html